purainity/AideLua/READNE_en.md

 Please not to change the repository directly in Github, because Github's repository is mirrored by Gitee。

+> [!CAUTION]
+>
+> **This program is no longer actively maintained due to its own design issues.
+However, you can still submit issues, or initiate pr.** Also, you should be careful about using this software to write large projects.

 ## Introduction

 Aide Lua is a Lua editor relying on Aide